AICNT Publications available on Amazon (commissions earned, affiliate partner).

 The specific objectives of the AI Critical New Testament (AICNT) are as follows:

-3. Textual Variants Identification: use of braces {}, brackets [ ], and double brackets [[ ]] within the text to identify and differentiate textual variants as follows:
+- The use of braces {}, brackets [ ], and double brackets [[ ]] within the text identifies and differentiates textual variants.

-5. Notation of Cited Witnesses: incorporation of conventional notation for frequently cited witnesses in the critical apparatus, including:
+- The AICNT incorporates conventional notation for frequently cited witnesses in the critical apparatus, including:

-(a) Earliest manuscripts (up to the end of the 5th Century)
+- Earliest manuscripts (up to the end of the 5th Century)

-(b) Traditional text-types (BYZ and TR)
+- Traditional text-types (BYZ and TR)

-(c) Benchmark critical editions (NA28, SBLGNT, THGNT).
+- Benchmark critical editions (NA28, SBLGNT, THGNT).

-8. Avoid Editorializing: the translation avoids editorializing through suggestive section headings and other types of suggestive formatting.
+- The translation avoids editorializing through suggestive section headings and other types of suggestive formatting.

-9. Optimal Paragraph Breaks: frequent paragraph breaks are implemented to improve readability and comprehension, balancing between large blocks of text and smaller text segments.
+- Frequent paragraph breaks are implemented to improve readability and comprehension, balancing between large blocks of text and smaller text segments.

 By accomplishing these core objectives, the AI Critical New Testament equips English readers with a critical New Testament of unparalleled depth and transparency.

-Part I: Critical Edition, Rationale & Methodology
+Preface Part I: Critical Edition, Rationale & Methodology

 1. Understanding Textual Changes